-In February 2001, we signed a definitive agreement with Enron Corporation to purchase 100% of an independent power project under construction near Colorado Springs, Colorado known as the "Fountain Valley" project.
-We expect to close this transaction on or about March 31, 2001.
+In April 2001, we purchased from Enron Corporation 100% of an independent power project under construction near Colorado Springs, Colorado known as the "Fountain Valley" project.
 This site will initially house 240 megawatts of gas-fired peaking facilities.
-Upon closing and completion of construction, the energy and capacity generated by the Fountain Valley project will be sold to Public Service Company of Colorado under a tolling contract expiring in July 2012 pursuant to which we assume no fuel cost risk.
+Upon completion of construction, the energy and capacity generated by the Fountain Valley project will be sold to Public Service Company of Colorado under a tolling contract expiring in July 2012 pursuant to which we assume no fuel cost risk.
 We expect the plant to be completed in phases beginning in June 2001 and ending in July 2001 with the total cost expected to approximate \$175 million.
 In addition to the current project, we believe that the Fountain Valley site provides us with attractive expansion and integration opportunities and is well-situated to serve other markets in the Rocky Mountain and southwest regions.
 We plan to further develop this site, integrating our expanding gas-fired generation resources with our nearby fuel production and marketing activities and complementing our predominantly coal-fired generation facilities in Wyoming.

 In March 2001, we signed a definitive agreement to purchase certain operating and non-operating interests in 74 oil and gas wells located primarily in Colorado and Wyoming for approximately \$10 million from Stewart Petroleum Corporation.
 These properties have proved reserves of approximately 8.7 billion cubic feet of natural gas and approximately 200,000 barrels of oil, representing an increase of over 20% in our December 31, 2000 proved reserves.
 We expect to operate 35% of the wells representing approximately 85% of the reserves acquired.
-This transaction is expected to close in the second quarter of 2001.
+This transaction is expected to close in April 2001.